- PreviousWhat you may have missed

 Please refer to the list of Humanities and Social Science IB exam scores required to obtain credit.

-Please request from your school counselor to send Widener your final high school transcript.
+Please request from your school counselor to send your final high school transcript to the Office of Admissions.

-With 3 governing councils and 12 fraternities and sororities, including 4 culturally based organizations, fraternity and sorority life provides a unique opportunity for students to be a part of campus tradition that will last a lifetime!
+With 5 chapters and 1 governing body, fraternity life provides a unique opportunity for students to be a part of campus tradition that will last a lifetime!
 Fraternal organizations provide great mentoring opportunities and resources, as well as scholarships and access to employment.

 Our Fall Orientation program is designed to help all students make a smooth transition into college.
-All first-year students are required to attend Fall Orientation in August.
+All first-year students are required to attend August Orientation.

 During the Orientation Program, students will attend a series of academic and co-curricular events aimed to prepare students for a successful experience at Widener University.